wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 ---
 ---

 The frontend code of any WaveMaker application can be configured to deploy onto a CDN.
-This improves the end user experience of the WaveMaker application because of dramatic gains made in the page load times.
+This improves the end-user experience of the WaveMaker application because of dramatic gains made in the page load times.
 In this document, you will learn how to setup the deployment of WaveMaker frontend artifacts to CDN.
 While the instructions here deal with AWS, similar steps can be followed to deploy onto CDNs provided by any other cloud infrastructure providers.

 - [Create an Amazon S3 bucket](#create-an-amazon-s3-bucket)
 - [Configure Origin Access Identity](#configure-origin-access-identity)